mxashlynn/Parquet/Documentation/Parquet_API.md

 Facilitates editing of a [GameModel](#T-ParquetClassLibrary-Games-GameModel 'ParquetClassLibrary.Games.GameModel') from design tools while maintaining a read-only face for use during play.

+##### Remarks

+By design, children of [GameModel](#T-ParquetClassLibrary-Games-GameModel 'ParquetClassLibrary.Games.GameModel') should never themselves use [IGameModelEdit](#T-ParquetClassLibrary-Games-IGameModelEdit 'ParquetClassLibrary.Games.IGameModelEdit').
+IGameModelEdit is for use only by external types that require read/write access to model properties.

 <a name='P-ParquetClassLibrary-Games-IGameModelEdit-EpisodeNumber'></a>
 ### EpisodeNumber `property`